UnspendableLabs/Horizon-Wallet/README.md

 # horizon

-A bip39 wallet for XCP and bitcoin.
-Supports importing from Freewallet and Counterwallet.
+A wallet for XCP and bitcoin.
+Supports loading seed phrases from Freewallet and Counterwallet.

 ## Prerequisites